hellcatxrp/video_braille/README.md

 python -m venv venv
 source venv/bin/activate  # or venv\Scripts\activate on Windows
 pip install -r requirements.txt

-📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+## Acknowledgements

+A significant portion of the initial codebase for this project was generated with the assistance of OpenAI's Codex.
+Subsequent edits were made with the help of Anthropic's Claude.

-👤 Author
+👤 Human Author
 hellcatxrp

 GitHub: @hellcatxrp
 Repository: video_braille

-🙏 Acknowledgments
+🙏 Other Acknowledgments
-OpenCV Community for robust video processing capabilities Unicode Consortium for Braille character standardization FFmpeg Project for multimedia framework support Accessibility Advocates who inspire inclusive technology development 🐛 Issues & Support
+OpenCV Community for robust video processing capabilities Unicode Consortium for Braille character standardization FFmpeg Project for multimedia framework support Accessibility Advocates who inspire inclusive technology development

+🐛 Issues & Support
 If you encounter problems or have suggestions: